ThoughtWorksInc/Binding.scala/README.md

 **Binding.scala** is a data-binding framework for [Scala](http://www.scala-lang.org/), running on both JVM and [Scala.js](http://www.scala-js.org/).

 Binding.scala can be used as a **[reactive](https://en.wikipedia.org/wiki/Reactive_programming) web framework**.
-It enables you use native XML literal syntax to create reactive DOM nodes, which are able to automatically change whenever the data source changes.
+It enables you use native XHTML literal syntax to create reactive DOM nodes, which are able to automatically change whenever the data source changes.

 See [Binding.scala • TodoMVC](https://github.com/ThoughtWorksInc/todo/) or [other live DEMOs](https://thoughtworksinc.github.io/Binding.scala/) as examples for common tasks when working with Binding.scala.